tapnisu/shimarin/README.md

 ## Overview

-RShima is a discord bot, made using `Rust`.
-Bot is named after Rin Shima from Yuru Camp manga.
+Shima Rin is a discord bot, made using `Rust`.
+Bot is named after Shima Rin from Yuru Camp manga series.

 ## Invite